-Scheduled for Week of April 24, 2017
+Scheduled for Week of May 1, 2017

-Senate Finance, 8:30 a.m.
+Senate Finance, 1:30 p.m.

 SB1184/HB1167 (Niceley, Forgety) Eminent Domain - As introduced, requires property taken under eminent domain to be valued at highest and best use instead of fair market value; removes industrial park exception to public use requirement; requires costs of appraisal to always be taxed to the condemning body.

 SB0462/HB0392 (Bell, K. Brooks) School Transportation - As introduced, authorizes LEAs, directly or by contract, to install, operate, or maintain cameras on the outside of school buses to record vehicles unlawfully passing stopped school buses; allows persons cited to pay the fine out of court; imposes additional penalties that apply under certain circumstances.

 SB0151/HB0381 (Lundberg, Lamberth) Motor Vehicles - As introduced, authorizes the operation of autonomous vehicles on the public roads of this state.

 SB0445/HB0508 (Stevens, Lamberth) Firearms and Ammunition - As introduced, creates a private cause of action for a party that is adversely affected by a local ordinance, resolution, policy, rule, or other enactment on firearms that is preempted by state law; prohibits local or state government entities from prohibiting or restricting firearms on state or local property unless certain conditions are met.

 SB1086/HB1020 (Stevens, C. Sexton) Real Property - As introduced, enacts the “Short-Term Rental Unit Act” and revises other provisions concerning short-term rentals, including taxation.